Starciad/star-pixel-icons-theme/ART-GUIDELINES.md

 If you are unsure how to start designing your icon, here are some useful tips:

-- **Look for references**:
-  Before creating your icon, examine how similar applications or objects have been represented in other icon sets.
+- Before creating your icon, examine how similar applications or objects have been represented in other icon sets.
+Explore other pixel art icon packs for inspiration.
-  - Use the [Linux Icon Database](https://github.com/Starciad/linux-icon-database.git) to check existing icons.
-  - Explore other pixel art icon packs for inspiration.

-- **Maintain variety while following the theme**:
-  The icon should be unique but should not look out of place within the set.
+- The icon should be unique but should not look out of place within the set.
 Try to observe the style of other icons in the SPI Theme before submitting yours.

-- **Icons should not be direct copies**:
-  Instead of making an exact pixel-by-pixel copy of an existing logo, try to **adapt** it creatively into a more charming and visually appealing form.
+- Instead of making an exact pixel-by-pixel copy of an existing logo, try to **adapt** it creatively into a more charming and visually appealing form.

-- **Use negative space wisely**:
-  In a 32x32 canvas, every pixel matters.
+- In a 32x32 canvas, every pixel matters.
 Make sure the design does not feel too crowded or too empty.

 ## 🎨 Artistic Techniques for Improvement